iuliiasergeeva-custodia/custodia-app/docs/DEPLOYMENT.md

 ## Automatic Deployments

-Render automatically deploys when you push to your main branch.
+Render automatically deploys when you push to your configured branch.
 You can:
 - View deployment logs in the Render dashboard
 - Roll back to previous deployments
 - Set up preview deployments for pull requests